Mamma Mia! (film): Production

 The Agios Ioannis chapel during filming of the wedding scene for Mamma Mia!.

 Most of the outdoor scenes were filmed on location at the small Greek islands of Skopelos and Skiathos, in Thessaly (between August 29 and September 2007), and the seaside hamlet of Damouchari in the Pelion area of Greece.
 On Skopelos, Kastani beach on the southwest coast was the film's main location site.
 The producers built a beach bar and jetty along the beach but removed both set pieces after production wrapped.
 The wedding procession was filmed at the Agios Ioannis Chapel near Glossa.

 A complete set for Donna's Greek villa was built at the 007 stage at Pinewood Studios and most of the film was shot there.
 Real trees were used for the set, watered daily through an automated watering system and given access to daylight to keep them growing.
 The part of the film where Brosnan's character, Sam, leaves his New York office to go to the Greek Island was actually filmed at the Lloyd's building on Lime Street in the City of London.
 He dashes down the escalators and through the porte-cochere, where yellow cabs and actors representing New York mounted police were used for verisimilitude.

-The film was shot in the Greek island of Skopelos.
+The film was shot partly on the Greek island of Skopelos.

-The Fernando, Bill Anderson's yacht (actually a ketch) in the film was the Tai-Mo-Shan, built in 1934 by H. S. Rouse at the Hong Kong and Whampoa dockyards.
+The Fernando, Bill Anderson's yacht in the film, was the ketch Tai-Mo-Shan, built in 1934 by H. S. Rouse at the Hong Kong and Whampoa dockyards.

 Meryl Streep took opera singing lessons as a child, and as an adult, she had previously sung in several films, including Postcards from the Edge, Silkwood, Death Becomes Her, and A Prairie Home Companion.
 She was a fan of the stage show Mamma Mia! after seeing it on Broadway in September 2001, saying that she found the show to be an affirmation of life in the midst of the destruction of 9/11.

 Amy Adams, Brittany Murphy, Busy Philipps, Evan Rachel Wood, Jessica Biel, Kirsten Dunst, Leighton Meester, Mandy Moore, and Zooey Deschanel auditioned for the role of Sophie.
 Tom Hanks auditioned for a role in the film, but he was rejected as his singing was "too bad".
 Adam Sandler, Donny Osmond, John Travolta, and John Turturro were all considered for the role of Sam Carmichael.
-Robin Williams, Steve Buscemi, Paul Giamatti, and Jim Carrey were all considered the role of Harry Bright.
+Robin Williams, Steve Buscemi, Paul Giamatti, and Jim Carrey were all considered for the role of Harry Bright.
 Eric Bana, Hugo Weaving, David Hasselhoff, and Jim Belushi were all considered for the role of Bill Anderson.
 Jennifer Coolidge, Catherine O'Hara, and Caroline Rhea were all considered for the role of Donna.